Financial Fraud Update

 - There is an additional benefit of $500 for each child in the household.

-- The payments were calculated using an individual's information provided on their 2019 U.S. Tax Returns for those who filed them and 2018 U.S. Tax Returns if they have not filed yet for 2019.
+- The payments were calculated using an individual's information provided on their 2019 U.S. Tax Returns for those who filed them and 2018 U.S. Tax Returns if they had not filed for 2019 yet.

-All the payment rules and restrictions are available at U.S. Treasury website www.treasury.gov.
+All the payment rules, restrictions and limitations are available at U.S. Treasury website www.treasury.gov.

 Here are the security facts

-- The U.S. Government will not contact you about these payments—period.
+- The U.S. Government will not contact you about these payments.

 - The U.S. Government will not ask you to verify payment information of any kind.